pajowu/daylio-visualisations/README.md

 ### Mood graph

-The mood graph is the classical visualisation chosen by daylio.
+The mood graph is the classical visualization chosen by daylio.
-It simply shows a graph of all the daily averages and colors the parts of the graph in the mood colors.
+It simply shows a graph of all the daily averages and colours the parts of the graph in the mood colours.

 ![Mood graph example](examples/mood_graph.png)